RoseSAK/user-guides-source/content/admin_guide.md

-# iTracr Administrator User Guide
+Title: iTracr Administrator User Guide
+Date: 2018-03-22
+Category: User Guides
+Tags: itracr, business, admin, guide
+Author: Rose Azad Khan

 This guide provides an introduction for Administrator (Admin) Users of iTracr, and covers the common tasks that an Admin might want to perform, including adding new users, creating projects and tasks, and approving leave requests.

-# Contents
+## Contents

 1. Add new users
 2. Activate users
 3. Add a supplier
 4. Add a client
 5. Create a project
-    -  Add a client contact to a project
 6. Create tasks for a project

-# Add New Users
+## Add New Users

 There are two types of users on iTracr: internal users and supplier users.
 An internal user is a permanent employee of the company (full-time or part-time).
 A supplier user is a contractor employed by the company for specific projects.
 An internal user will generate an invoice that is paid directly by the company, while a supplier user is generally paid via their supplier company.
 However, there is an option to generate an invoice for a supplier user on the 'Create New User' page.